ljdrg/ljdrg.github.io/pages/terminal_git_operations.md

 `git commit -m “short message”`

-If you run `git commit` on it’s own a text editor will open in a new tab in VSCode.
-You enter your commit message, save it and close the tab by clicking on “x”.
+If you run `git commit` on it’s own a text editor will open.
+Enter your commit message and then close the text editor.

 Now that you have staged and committed the changes.
 You can “push” them to your git repository.